pdxjohnny/LangChain-in-Kubernetes/README.md

 NOTE: This step can take a while depending on your hardware specifications.
     ```{python}
-        # "--sq" is used to enable smooth quant
         python run_clm_no_trainer.py \
             --model tiiuae/falcon-7b-instruct \
             --quantize \